Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: [Shoot](#shoot)
 Range: Long
 Targets: 1 enemy
-Cost: 3 MP
+Cost: 4 MP
 Damage: x2 (Physical)
 Effect: This Attack has Boon +3.
-You cannot use this Attack on a turn where you have moved.
+You cannot use this Attack on a round where you have moved.
+This Attack causes you to be [Rooted](#rooted) until your next turn.
 Description: A precise ranged attack.
 This attack involves standing still and taking precise aim, so it is less likely to miss.

 #### Suplex